 Where can I find the W9 form?

-Community and Team tier customers can pay for the subscription with American Express, MasterCard, and Visa credit cards and do not require W9 form.
-Enterprise customers can make payments via bank transfer, in this case, you could reach out to the support team for our W9 form.
+Free and Basic plan customers can pay for the subscription with American Express, MasterCard, and Visa credit cards and do not require W9 form.
+Premium customers can make payments via bank transfer, in this case, you could reach out to the support team for our W9 form.

 A courtesy license is provided as a complementary item to compensate for reasons determined between the Premium Organization and Contentful.
 Unlike a regular license, a courtesy license can not be canceled.